Zoll manifolds with boundary

 A description of the submanifold $\Sigma_L$ can be given in terms of focal points of the boundary, and this requires an investigation of the Morse index of the free boundary geodesics.

-In the closed setting, Bott-Samelson's theorem \cite{Besse, Bott, Samelson} asserts that any two geodesics in a closed Zoll manifold have the same Morse index, and this fixed number directly influences the topology of the manifold.
+In the closed setting, Bott--Samelson's theorem \cite{Besse, Bott, Samelson} asserts that any two geodesics in a closed Zoll manifold have the same Morse index, and this fixed number directly influences the topology of the manifold.
 In the free boundary setting, we show that an analogous result holds (with a proof that also covers the case of closed Zoll manifolds, see Remark~\ref{rem:maxdegen}).

 \begin{introthm} Any two free boundary geodesics of an $n$-dimensional Zoll manifold $(M,g)$ with boundary have the same Morse index.
-More specifically, given a unit-speed free boundary geodesic $\gamma\colon[0,2L]\to M$ in $M$, its Morse index is equal to the multiplicity of $\gamma(L)$ as a focal point to the boundary.
+More specifically, given a unit-speed free boundary geodesic $\gamma\colon[0,2L]\to M$ in $M$, its Morse index is equal to the multiplicity of $\gamma(L)$ as a focal point of the boundary.
 When $\partial M$ has two boundary components, this number is zero. \end{introthm}

-The soul $\Sigma_L$ of a Zoll manifold with connected boundary, described in Theorem~\ref{thm:maingeomstruct}, is given by the set of midpoints of every free boundary geodesic.
+The soul $\Sigma_L$ of a Zoll manifold with connected boundary, described in Theorem~\ref{thm:maingeomstruct}, is the set of midpoints of all free boundary geodesics.
 When $k>0$, $\Sigma_L$ can also be described as the focal set of $\partial M$, and $k$ is precisely the multiplicity of each focal point of $\partial M$.
-This is a smooth closed connected embedded submanifold of codimension $k+1$, where $k$ is the index of the free boundary geodesics.
+It is a smooth closed connected embedded submanifold of codimension $k+1$, where $k$ is the index of the free boundary geodesics.

 Unlike the closed case, where the Morse index is highly restricted, here the Morse index may take any value in $\{0,\ldots,n-1\}$, where $n$ is the dimension of the manifold: \begin{introprp} For every $n\ge2$ and any $k\in\{0,\ldots,n-1\}$ there exists an $n$-dimensional Zoll manifold with connected boundary whose free boundary geodesics have Morse index equal to $k$. \end{introprp}